 Just as the vocabulary of a natural language such as English or Tagalog defines and shapes the thinking of people who speak that language, UL defines the thinking of the team on a development project.

-The difference between languages we acquire as babies and in school and UL is that first the team must define the project's UL.
-To a degree it's as though you invented your own language to express your own views of the world.
+The difference between languages we acquire as babies and in school and UL is that first the team must define the project’s UL.
+To a degree, it’s as though you invented your own language to express your own views of the world.
 However, unlike the private languages invented by some small children, UL enhances communication between all team members involved with a software development project.
 It requires all team members to participate.
-The goal is clarity and specificity.
+The goals are clarity and specificity.

 Software projects set out with the goal to solve a problem or perform a desirable function.
-It doesn't exist in a vacuum.
+They don’t exist in a vacuum.
 Somebody, whether a client company or another department, needs their computer to do something useful.

 Back at the dawn of the computer age, the folks in the marketing department would discuss how useful it would be to have all the contact information for marketing channels.
-Maybe they wanted to compare the cost of running radio ads in New York City during rush hour compared to taking out a full-page ad in the Sunday edition of the Los Angeles Times.
-They'd organize their suggestion and take it to a supervisor.
-If the supervisor liked the idea, they'd take it to their boss.
-Eventually, the project would go to the end of the queue of the IT department.
+Maybe they wanted to compare the cost of running radio ads in New York City during rush hour with that of taking out a full-page ad in the Sunday edition of the Los Angeles Times.
+They’d write up their suggestion and take it to a supervisor.
+If the supervisor liked the idea, they’d take it to their boss.
+Eventually, the project land at the end of the IT department’s work queue.

-Sooner or later, maybe, the developers installed the program.
-However, the marketing department could not compare the cost of reaching different demographics, the user interface made their heads hurt and when they requested a report it printed out three extra pages of useless boilerplate.
+Sooner or later, maybe, the developers would install the program.
+However, the marketing department could not compare the cost of reaching different demographics, the user interface made their heads hurt, and when they requested a report, it printed out three extra pages of useless boilerplate.

-The software programmers were not "wrong."
+The software programmers were not “wrong.”
 They did a technically good job with the program.
-But they didn't know marketing or what the marketing department users needed.
+But they didn’t know marketing or what the marketing department users needed.
 And in many corporations, the culture did not allow for cross-departmental communication.
-Higher management had to approve the plan, then put in the request.
-The Vice-President of Marketing knew marketing, but not the small-chunk nuts and bolts of what the computer interfaces did or looked like.
-Therefore, they could not communicate their department's needs to the head of the IT department.
+Higher management had to approve the plan and then put in the request.
+The vice-president of marketing knew marketing but not the small-chunk nuts and bolts of what the computer interfaces did or looked like.
+Therefore, they could not communicate their department’s needs to the head of the IT department.

-That eventually led to methodologies of software design that included the end-user as an intrinsic member of the team.
+These kinds of miscommunications eventually led to methodologies of software design that included the end user as an intrinsic member of the team.

-Whether it's marketing, accounting or analyzing stock market investments, the project exists to solve a specific problem for a specific business.
-The domain expert is the end-user who understands what the marketing department requires.
+Whether it involves marketing, accounting, or analyzing stock market investments, the project exists to solve a specific problem for a specific business.
+The domain expert is the end user who understands what the marketing department requires.

 Software architects don’t understand marketing, but they know how to develop a program to do what the domain expert needs.

-Before coding, the team must build a model of the domain to define the problem.
-They must combine their expertise to create a mutually understood vocabulary that defines the problem.
+Before coding, the team must build a model of the domain, to define the problem.
+They must combine their expertise to create a mutually understood vocabulary for describing that problem.
 Then the software team can work out the model as a set of concepts to use software to express.